Visitor guide

 The great Renaissance tombs

-Rising above the medieval gisants are the monumental tombs of the Renaissance kings — masterpieces of French sculpture that transformed the choir into a gallery of the age's finest carving.
-The tomb of Louis XII and Anne of Brittany, completed around 1531, is a marble temple that shows the royal couple twice, both as praying figures above and as stark cadavers within.
-Nearby stand the tomb of François I and Claude de France and the temple-like monument of Henri II and Catherine de' Medici, designed in the mid-16th century.
+Rising above the medieval gisants are the monumental tombs of the Renaissance, masterpieces of French sculpture that transformed the choir into a gallery of the age's finest carving.
+The tomb of Louis XII and Anne of Brittany, made around the 1510s, is a marble temple that shows the royal couple twice: kneeling and calmly praying on the roof above, and, within, depicted with startling realism in the agony of death.
+This double image — majesty in glory and the body reduced to a corpse — was a striking meditation on mortality and power, and it set a pattern for the great tombs that followed.

 The crypt and the Fabrique de la flèche